 Dating Violence- Violence committed by a person who is or has been in a social relationship of a romantic or intimate nature with the victim, and where the existence of such a relationship shall be determined based on a consideration of the following factors:

-- The length of the relationship;
+- 1. The length of the relationship;

-- the type of the relationship; and
+- 2. the type of the relationship; and

-- the frequency of interaction between the persons involved in the relationship.
+- 3. he frequency of interaction between the persons involved in the relationship.